Nestlé uses pulp and paper products for food packaging, wrapping and transportation, as well as in our office stationery and marketing materials.

 Tackling deforestation and degradation risks

-Our no-deforestation commitments also motivate us to address forest degradation and the loss of key forest attributes, such as biodiversity and carbon storage.
+Our Forest Positive strategy also aims to address forest degradation and the loss of key forest attributes, such as biodiversity and carbon storage.
 These can lead to fragmentation and, ultimately, deforestation.

 In practice, this means engaging supply chain partners to understand their operations and potential expansion plans.
 It also means collaborating to find a balance between production and protection.
 These efforts allow us to support healthy and productive forest landscapes in line with our Responsible Sourcing Standard, Net Zero Roadmap and Forest Positive strategy, which goes beyond tackling deforestation.